TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Sets the global operation error with a memory error of failed allocation.
+Set the global operation error with a memory error of failed allocation.

 ---